Why do I need an enduring power of attorney?

 If you’re ill or injured and you are unable to make decisions for yourself, it’s harder for those close to you to make decisions on your welfare unless they have power to act on your behalf.
 Additionally if you are overseas and need documents signed, an enduring power of attorney can conveniently facilitate this.

 - We meet with you (in person or by phone) to take your instructions, answer questions and provide some preliminary advice.
-This 30 minute consultation will cost you $150.00 (incl GST) – fixed fee.
 At the end of this conference we provide a fixed fee quote for your Enduring Power of Attorney (and Will if applicable).
-If you accept the 1,2,3 quote the $150 initial consult fee will be included in it.
-If not, the $150 is payable and that’s all.
-[As a rule of thumb the standard quote is often $220 for one EPOA and $400 for two including the $150]
+If you accept the quote the initial consult fee will be included in your Enduring Power of Attorney cost.
+If not,a minimum fee is payable for the consultation.

 Do you have an up to date Will?

-We offer the same 1,2,3 process for Will Making and further package discounts if you make a Will and Enduring Power of Attorney at the same time.
+We offer a simple Will making process with fixed fee if you make a Will and Enduring Power of Attorney at the same time.

 Why an ENDURING power of attorney?